bavovanachte/mh-guide-contributions/fort-rox-WIP.md

 > There are a couple of alternative sources for Meteorite Pieces that may be useful, depending on your financial situation:
 >
 >   - **Buying Meteorite Pieces from the Kings Cart** for 1 KC a piece.
 There isn't really a reliable way to get more
 >     King's Credits, so this is not really a sustainable way of getting your materials.
+Also, you might want to save
+>     your credits for more valuable things in the Kings Cart.
 >   - **Buying Crescent/Moon from the Marketplace**: A fairly reliable way of getting your cheese and it means you'll
 >     only have to gather Meteorite Pieces for repairing the wall.
 Note that the average gold per hunt you get is not
 >     very high ([CRE][CRE] can calculate that for you), so it's still likely going to be a net loss goldwise